restfulapi/api-strategy/README.md

 REST stands for REpresentational State Transfer, and was first described in chapter 5 of [Roy Fielding's Ph.D dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).
 There are many resources for learning about REST.
 For those who are not yet familiar with REST principles, you may want to review the [REST API Tutorial](http://www.restapitutorial.com).

-APIs that adopt REST principles:
+APIs that adopt REST principles are 'stateless', 'resource-orientated', 'expose a uniform interface', and use 'hypermedia as the engine of application state' (HATEOAS).

+For those not familiar with HATEOAS, a nice overview was authored by Jim Webber: "[How to GET a Cup of Coffee](http://www.infoq.com/articles/webber-rest-workflow)".
+Essentially, HATEOAS exposes the state machine of an application such that the client interacting with the application is provided with appropriate options at each step within a workflow.
+HATEOAS is not often supported by APIs stated as being RESTful, however Roy Fielding has stated '[hypermedia-driven application state](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven)' is a 'requirement' of REST.

+Expanding a bit upon the above, we can state RESTful APIs:

 * Expose 'Resources' to represent important concepts and objects
 * Ensure each resource is uniquely 'addressable' via a URI, so that clients may interact with them over HTTP
-* Provide 'representations' (e.g., using JSON and or XML) of those resources
+* Provide one or more 'representations' (e.g., using JSON and or XML) of those resources
-* Provide a consistent interface based upon the standard HTTP methods
+* Provide a consistent, standard interface based upon the standard HTTP methods
 * Ensure interaction with the API is stateless in nature, in order to provide flexibility in deployment as well as to promote scalability

-While RESTful APIs provide important benefits to the users of the APIs (as outlined above), REST principles may be used to guide internal application architecture and design (referred to as [Resource-Oriented Architecture](http://en.wikipedia.org/wiki/Resource-oriented_architecture)).
-That is, 'thinking in terms of resources' can promote elegant and simple solutions.
-Consequently, popular application frameworks like '[Ruby on Rails](http://rubyonrails.org/)' and '[Grails](http://grails.org)' provide direct support for structuring an application around REST.
+* Use hypermedia as the engine of application state

 Martin Fowler authored a very nice overview of the [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html) (RMM) used for gauging an API's 'level of RESTfulness'.
 This seems to be the most popular maturity model for REST.

-For those new to HATEOAS, a nice overview was authored by Jim Webber: "[How to GET a Cup of Coffee](http://www.infoq.com/articles/webber-rest-workflow)".
-Essentially, HATEOAS exposes the state machine of an application such that the client interacting with the application is provided with appropriate options at each step within a workflow.
+While RESTful APIs provide important benefits to the clients of the APIs (as outlined above), REST principles may also be used to guide internal application architecture and design (referred to as [Resource-Oriented Architecture](http://en.wikipedia.org/wiki/Resource-oriented_architecture)).

+**Thinking in terms of resources can promote elegant and simple solutions.**

 _This strategy document will not reference '[Service Oriented Architecture](http://en.wikipedia.org/wiki/Service-oriented_architecture)' (SOA) terminology, as the term 'SOA' is very overloaded.
-Rather than debate SOA merits or whether or not REST 'is' SOA, discussing SOA provides little constructive benefit and whether rightfully or not has bad connotations within the IT community.
-This strategy document may reference SOAP, WSDL, and various WS-* standards, which may be employed as necessary to satisfy specific requirements._
+Rather than debate SOA merits or whether or not REST 'is' SOA, discussing SOA provides little constructive benefit and whether rightfully or not has bad connotations among some within the IT community._

-_Interesting, some within the community seem to have already abandoned the name 'REST' in favor of 'Hypermedia'.
-We will continue to use both REST and Hypermedia when referring to APIs._

-####Why 'RESTful' vs. 'REST'?

-Out of the four major constraints established for REST ('statelessness', 'resource-orientation', 'uniform interface', and 'hypermedia-driven application state' aka [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS)), the last constraint is not often supported.
-Roy Fielding has, however, stated '[hypermedia-driven application state](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven)' (which corresponds to the RMM level 3) is a 'requirement' of REST.
-This is a primary reason we say 'RESTful APIs' versus 'REST APIs'.

 ####What makes a RESTful API good?

 So, what makes an API a good API?
 We will use the following tenets gathered from various authors across the web:

 * Adheres to core REST principles
-* Has documention sufficient to guide the user of the API (and that does not redundantly document REST principles but instead focuses on defining the media types used for representations).
+* Has documention sufficient to guide the user of the API (and that does not redundantly document REST principles but instead focuses on representations, validation rules, security, etc.).
 * Provides support for backward compatibility and or versioning
 * Does not expose internal domain object structures as resource representations
 * Requires knowledge only of a single URI entry point and access to documentation specifying the media types. _(Note this is an hypermedia 'stretch goal'.)_
 * Follows Jon Postel's Robustness Principle

 >Follow a general principle of robustness: be conservative in what you do, be liberal in what you accept from others."
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Jon Postel, TCP document RFC 761
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Jon Postel, TCP document RFC 761

 ----

 ##Guidance for REST/Hypermedia APIs

-Our strategic focus is to expose APIs that adhere to REST principles whenever possible.
+Expose APIs that adhere to REST principles whenever possible.
 This section provides specific recommendations and guidance for developing RESTful APIs.

 ####<a id="meaningful-resources"></a>Expose Meaningful Resources for Your API
 >The key abstraction of information in REST is a resource.
 Any information that can be named can be a resource: a document or image, a temporal service (e.g. "today's weather in Los Angeles"), a collection of other resources, a non-virtual object (e.g. a person), and so on.